Hurt? We are here to help.

-Slip and fall cases are under the umbrella of premises liability.
-Premises liability is a legal concept that typically comes into play in personal injury cases where the injury was caused by some type of unsafe or defective condition on someone’s property.
+Slip and fall cases are found under the legal rules of premises liability.
+Premises liability is typically considered in personal injury cases where the injury was caused by an unsafe or defective condition on someone’s property.

-Like most personal injury cases, premises liability cases are based on the legal theory of negligence.
-In order to win a premises liability case, the injured person must prove that the property owner was negligent with respect to ownership or maintenance of the property.
+Like most personal injury cases, premises liability cases are based on negligence.
+In order to win a premises liability case, the injured party must prove that the property owner was negligent about ownership or maintenance of their property.

 Corporate Denial of Slip and Fall Cases

 Often, large corporate landowners will – as a matter of course – disclaim or deny liability for most slip-and-fall accidents on their property.
 This can represent a kind of overall cost-benefit analysis for the corporate entity – the more cases they (with their in-house litigation teams) deny (no matter the validity of the cases) the more would-be litigants they frighten off.
 Corporate landowners are in the business of making money and are, therefore, likely to take an aggressive stance toward slip and fall litigation to intimidate would-be litigants.
 This can be a corporation’s business-as-usual stance, but don’t let it fool you.
 You have the legal right to expect the environment that you do business in to be appropriately maintained and to be free from dangerous impediments.

 Every year, thousands of people are injured when they slip or trip and fall on a wet floor, stairs, or a rough patch of ground.